-CARS.COM — There's big news in the world of mid-size sedans for the 2018 model year, with completely redesigned versions of heavy hitters Honda Accord and Toyota Camry coming by fall.
-Both manufacturers are betting that even with small and mid-size SUVs climbing the sales charts quickly, there are still plenty of buyers looking for one of their best-selling sedans.
+CARS.COM — There’s big news in the world of mid-size sedans for the 2018 model year, with completely redesigned versions of heavy hitters Honda Accord and Toyota Camry coming by fall.
+Both Honda and Toyota are betting that even with small and mid-size SUVs climbing the sales charts quickly, there are still plenty of drivers looking for one of their best-selling sedans.

 Here’s a look at how the all-new Accord and Camry compare based on specifications and features from pre-release media materials.
 While the data is not carved in stone at this point, we’re told not much is likely to change.
 We’ll wait on passing further judgment until we have a chance to sample production vehicles.

 Honda has retired its normally aspirated four- and six-cylinder engines in favor of two smaller turbocharged fours promising increased power and fuel economy.
 The base engine is a 1.5-liter four-cylinder with 192 horsepower that’s paired with either a continuously variable automatic transmission or a six-speed manual.
 The upmarket 2.0-liter four-cylinder produces 252 horsepower and takes the place of the old V-6 with what Honda claims will be even more grunt; it’s matched with either a new 10-speed automatic or a six-speed manual.
 A 2.0-liter gasoline-electric hybrid powertrain is also available, teamed with a CVT.